jayy1705/jayy1705/README.md

 ## Hi there 👋

 My name is Jayyidan Abdurrohman, I'm a 3rd year Computer Science (Information Systems) student at University of Malaya.
-I'm highly passionate in Data Science & Analytics and actively curious and learning the data-related field.
+I'm highly passionate in Data Engineering & Analytics and actively curious and learning the data-related field.
 Currently, looking for internship placement from 7 September 2026 to 26 February 2027

 Also, I'm developing my own Portfolio Website which can be visited at [jayyidan.com](https://www.jayyidan.com)